Development pipeline

 Clinical trials

-Fibrinogen (Study 984) Congenital fibrinogen deficiency in approval
+Fibrinogen (Study 984): Congenital fibrinogen deficiency

 A prospective, open-label, phase I/III study investigating pharmacokinetic properties of BT524 and efficacy and safety of BT524 in the treatment and prophylaxis of bleeding in patients with congenital fibrinogen deficiency.

-Fibrinogen (Study 995; AdFirst) Acquired fibrinogen deficiency in approval
+Fibrinogen (Study 995; AdFirst): Acquired fibrinogen deficiency

 A randomized, active-controlled, multicenter, phase III study investigating efficacy and safety of intra-operative use of BT524 (human fibrinogen concentrate) in subjects undergoing major major spinal or abdominal surgery (AdFirst).